phocks/devblog/content/2023-12-20-a-trip-to-the-library-in-rust.md

 +++
-title = "Off to the library"
-date = 2023-12-20
-draft = false
+title = "A trip to the library in Rust" date = 2023-12-20 draft = false